cakephp/docs/en/console-and-shells.rst

         'parent' => ['short' => 'p', 'help' => 'The parent node'] ]);

-As with all the builder methods on ConsoleOptionParser, addOptions is can be used as part of a fluent method chain.
+As with all the builder methods on ConsoleOptionParser, addOptions can be used as part of a fluent method chain.

 Validating Options